knewyousir/webFEI-session-4a/readme.md

 curl -i -X POST -H 'Content-Type: application/json' -d '{"title": "Toast", "image": "toast.png", "description":"Tasty!"}' http://localhost:3001/api/recipes
 ```

-### Introducing Postman

-Since modelling endpoints is a common task and few enjoy using curl, most people use a utility such as [Postman](https://www.getpostman.com/).

-Download and install it [here](https://www.getpostman.com/).

-Test a GET in postman with `http://localhost:3001/api/recipes/`

-#### Create a new Recipe in Postman
+### Create a new Recipe in Postman

 1. Set Postman to POST, set the URL in Postman to `http://localhost:3001/api/recipes/`
 1. Choose `raw` in `Body` and set the text type to `JSON(application/json)`
 1. Set Body to `{"title": "Toast", "image": "toast.jpg", "description":"Postman?
 Tasty!"}`
 1. Hit `Send`

-Refresh `http://localhost:3001/recipes` to see the new entry at the end.
+Refresh `http://localhost:3001/recipes` or use Postman's history to see the new entry at the end.

 Save your query in Postman to a new collection.

-#### Delete
+### Delete

 Our next REST endpoint, delete, reuses what we've done above.
 Add this to `recipe.controllers.js`.